Gardening in Containers (C 787)Download PDF

 Those who plan to grow a considerable number of container plants may prefer to prepare their own potting mixture.
 Good field soils can be used for this purpose.
 Blend sandy or clay loams with organic matter to improve the necessary drainage characteristics.
 Numerous formulas are effective, but a mixture of 50 percent soil and 50 percent organic matter works well.
-One of the best organic matter amendments to use is ground pine bark having a ¼- to ⅜-inch particle size.
+One of the best organic matter amendments to use is ground pine bark having a quarter- to 3/8-inch particle size.
 Nurseries usually have this size bark on hand for their potting needs.
 Either fresh or composted pine bark is acceptable.
 Compost hardwood barks before use.

 Peat moss also can be used as the organic matter amendment.
 The coarser type peat moss is recommended.
 Avoid fine, muck type peat mosses.
 They decrease aeration and drainage rather than improve it.